-    - Friends of Fort Vancouver Sweetheart Hangar Dance: The fourth annual dance, scheduled for March 28 at Pearson Air Museum’s historic hangar, has been rescheduled for May 30.
+- Friends of Fort Vancouver Sweetheart Hangar Dance: The fourth annual dance, to be held at Pearson Air Museum’s historic hangar, has been rescheduled for May 30.
 The dance, which will now take place from 7 to 10 p.m., with a complimentary swing dance lesson at 6 p.m., May 30, will feature live 1940s “big band” style music provided by VanPort Jazz.
 Tickets cost $30 in advance or $35 the door (if the event does not sell out) and will benefit the Friends of Fort Vancouver.
 For more information, visit friendsfortvancouver.org.

 - Fort Vancouver National Historic Site: A free “As the River Changed” workshop and walking tour through Fort Vancouver National Historic Site has been postponed and will be rescheduled at a later date.

 - The Port of Vancouver USA is postponing two April public events in response to statewide mandates that ban events and large gatherings.
 State and local leaders are urging people to stay at home and practice social distancing to limit possible exposure to the COVID-19 virus.

 - The port will postpone its public tour scheduled for Saturday, April 25, 10 a.m.-12 noon